Customer service soft skills are underrated. This is likely because of the label “soft.” Soft skills can be rather difficult to master.

 Although many of these things come with time and training, many can also be inherent to the people you hire.

 There are few roles as interpersonal as a customer service agent.
-The nature of the job is to interact with real people in a meaningful and positive way.
+The nature of the job is to interact with people in a meaningful and positive way.
 These skills are absolutely something worth helping your employees grow.
 Invest in their ability to succeed in every customer interaction.